Learn more about our Advertising Disclosure

 Things to do in Long Beach

-• Outdoor recreation: The city's Bluff Park, Rainbow Lagoon Park, Bixby Park, and El Dorado Park West — along with other locations, ideal for trails, cycling, or enjoying the fresh air.
+• Outdoor recreation: The city’s Bluff Park, Rainbow Lagoon Park, Bixby Park, and El Dorado Park West — along with other locations — ideal for trails, cycling, or enjoying the fresh air.

-• Sports: Experience the energy of a live game and back the home team at an game.
+• Sports: Nothing beats the thrill of cheering on the home team at an game.

 FAQ